-Domestic and Family Violence–Informed Child Protection Practice in Australia & Aotearoa New Zealand
+Domestic Violence–Informed Child Protection Practice in Australia & Aotearoa New Zealand

-Domestic and family violence (DFV) child protection systems across Australia and Aotearoa New Zealand are operating under sustained public, judicial, and legislative scrutiny.
+Domestic and family violence (DFV) child protection practice in Australia and Aotearoa New Zealand is under sustained and growing scrutiny.

 The System-Level Problem in Domestic and Family Violence Child Protection